Supersymmetric gauge theory: SUSY gauge theory

-The Wess–Zumino gauge provides a successful solution to this problem.
-Once such suitable gauge is obtained, the dynamics of the SUSY gauge theory work as follows: we seek a lagrangian that is invariant under the Super-gauge transformations (these transformations are an important tool needed to develop supersymmetric version of a gauge theory).
-Then we can integrate the lagrangian using the Berezin integration rules and thus obtain the action.
+The Wess–Zumino gauge (a prescription for supersymmetric gauge fixing) provides a successful solution to this problem.
+Once such suitable gauge is obtained, the dynamics of the SUSY gauge theory work as follows: we seek a Lagrangian that is invariant under the Super-gauge transformations (these transformations are an important tool needed to develop supersymmetric version of a gauge theory).
+Then we can integrate the Lagrangian using the Berezin integration rules and thus obtain the action.
 Which further leads to the equations of motion and hence can provide a complete analysis of the dynamics of the theory.

 SUSY in 4D (with 4 real generators)

 In four dimensions, the minimal N = 1 supersymmetry may be written using a superspace.
 This superspace involves four extra fermionic coordinates $\theta^1,\theta^2,\bar\theta^1,\bar\theta^2$, transforming as a two-component spinor and its conjugate.

 Every superfield, i.e. a field that depends on all coordinates of the superspace, may be expanded with respect to the new fermionic coordinates.
 There exists a special kind of superfields, the so-called chiral superfields, that only depend on the variables θ but not their conjugates (more precisely, $\overline{D}f=0$).
 However, a vector superfield depends on all coordinates.
 It describes a gauge field and its superpartner, namely a Weyl fermion that obeys a Dirac equation.